kodinkod/byes_a_b_tests/README.md

 <b>Test group</b>  - Data about the same system on which we are testing new hypotheses (changed the color of the "buy" button).  number of observations, number of target events;

-## 2. PDF's fot r test and control group (Calculate posterior probability)
+## 2. PDF's for test and control group (Calculate posterior probability)
 <p align="center">
 <img width="596" align=center  src="img/aposterioir_pdf.png">